Daniyal9988/simon-Game-learning-project/README.md

-This game i created was a part of my course that i followed on udemy by angela yu where i was learning MERN stack
+This game i created was a part of my course that i followed on udemy by angela yu where i was learning MERN stack. to play this game simply clone the project in your local repo and open index.html file